Downsend Preparatory School for boys was founded

 Current Downsend site

 Peterborough Lodge School bought out the school owned by a Mr J. Johnson on the current Downsend site to create ‘Downsend Preparatory School for boys’.
 Arthur Lindford’s boy Cedric started at the school in 1919 and went on to become Headmaster.
-In 1921 the first Public School Scholarship was won and in 1923 the cricket field were added to the school.
+In 1921 the first Public School Scholarship was won.
+In 1923 the cricket field was added to the school.
 The current Dining Hall was built as a Senior School building in 1930, followed by the Junior School building in 1934.

 Dangerous years at Downsend

 By 1937 Downsend had celebrated its 50th Public School Scholarship.
-It had purchased Ermyn Way House (Now Howard House) to extend its staff quarters and Nursery facility, however unfortunately this was hit and destroyed by a VI rocket during the war.
+It had purchased Ermyn Way House (now Howard House) to extend its staff quarters and Nursery facility, however unfortunately this was hit and destroyed by a rocket during the war.
 In 1945 Arthur Lindford retired and handed the reigns to his son Cedric.

 1945 – 1977

 In 1946 the 100th Scholarship was recorded, shortly followed by the 200th in 1962.
 Ermyn Way House (Howard House) was rebuilt and the first Science Laboratory was installed.
 Christopher Lindford joined the school in 1966 and Cedric retired shortly afterwards in 1968 having run the boarding house for many years.
 Boarding at Downsend ceased in 1968.
-Both the Senior School and extensions to the now Junior School were added between 1969 and 1974, as the school continued to expand and reach its 300th Public Scholarships in 1975.
+Both the Senior School and extensions to the now Junior School were added between 1969 and 1974, as the school continued to expand and reach its 300th Public Scholarship in 1975.

 1977 – 2000